The professor said,

 I don’t know more about you than your name,

 and you don’t know more about me than mine.

 So call me 宋潞 or

 call me Laura.

-I would like to thank my high school alumnus, Laura, for the inspiration of this poem, and hergenerosity of letting me use her name in this poem.
+Credit: I would like to thank my high school alumna, Laura, for the inspiration of this poem, and her generosity of letting me use her name in this poem.